Read and report vaccine reactions, harassment and failures.

 ACIP also recommended that all 11 to 18-year-old adolescents receive a dose of Tdap, including those already vaccinated with the previously recommended booster dose of tetanus-diphtheria (Td) vaccine at age 11-12.
 While a five-year interval between Tdap and Td vaccine administration was recommended due to the increased risk of both local and systemic reactions, ACIP stated that vaccination at an interval of less than five years was still acceptable.
 Additionally, ACIP encouraged health care practitioners to administer the newly approved Tdap vaccine at the same time as the newly licensed meningococcal conjugate vaccine (MCV4).
 This recommendation was made even though no safety or immunogenicity data existed to support the administration of both vaccines simultaneously.

 In 2006, ACIP recommended that all adults between the ages of 19 and 65 years receive a dose of Tdap vaccine.
-The Tdap vaccine was recommended as a one-time dose in lieu of the Td vaccine and administered if more than 10 years had passed since administration of Td vaccine.
-ACIP, however, reported that the Tdap vaccine could be administered at an earlier interval, to protect a person against pertussis.
+The Tdap vaccine was recommended as a one-time dose in lieu of the Td vaccine and administered if more than 10 years had passed since the administration of the administration of the Td vaccine.
+ACIP, however, reported that the Tdap vaccine could be administered at an earlier interval to protect a person against pertussis.
 In their report, they also admitted that pre-licensing clinical trials of Adacel vaccine, the only Tdap vaccine FDA approved at the time for use in adults between 19 and 64 years of age, had purposely excluded all persons previously vaccinated with any vaccine containing tetanus or diphtheria toxoid and/or pertussis vaccine within the preceding five years, and that it was not known if vaccinating at an earlier interval than 10 years was actually safe.

 ACIP also acknowledged that adult safety studies of Adacel vaccine were not enough to be able to detect rare adverse events that might occur following vaccination.
 Tdap vaccine was also recommended for all women of childbearing age, and vaccination was encouraged prior to pregnancy or immediately postpartum.
 Additionally, all health care providers with direct patient contact were also recommended to receive Tdap vaccine if at least 2 years had passed since a previous dose of Td vaccine had been administered.